hyecheol123/NomadCoder-Momentum/README.md

   - Using **target** of `mouseEvent` (generated on click) to identify which todo list item will be removed.
   - Using **Array.filter()** to delete item of ToDo list.
     - It gives new array excluding the delete target (Filter function should be coded).
+- Display weather
+  - Use **navigator.geolocation.getCurrentPosition(\<function for success>, \<function for error>)** to get location of the device.
+  - Use OpenWeather API (https://openweathermap.org/api) to retrieve current location's name and weather.

 **What I added/modified**
 - Rather than define a function for each eventListener, I use [**arrow function**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).